Actindo-AG/Documentation/BigCommerce/UserInterface/01a_Connections.md

 **Connections**

 The *CONNECTIONS* tab contains a list view of all available connections.
-The following functions are available in the list header of the *CONNECTIONS*:
+The following functions are available in the list header of the *CONNECTIONS* tab:

 - ![Refresh](../../Assets/Icons/Refresh01.png "[Refresh]") (Refresh)
     Click this button to update the list of connections.